Turning Sports Data into Real-World Skills

 NCAA Men’s Data Science Bracket Competition

-High School Division – Student Group: Staddies from Will Davis’s class at Castle High School
+High School: Student Group “Team Men” from Will Davis’s class at Castle High School

 NCAA Women’s Data Science Bracket Competition

-High School Division – Student Group: Algorithmatitians from Ben Buehler’s class at Yorktown High School
+High School: Student Group “Skibidi Sigma 67” from Ben Buelher’s class at Yorktown High School

 The Stats Showdown was a great way to get kids thinking about what factors in data can be predictive towards results.
 It was really engaging for students to have something current and aligned with their interests to practice data analysis with!